dacodekid/dacodekid.com/content/gist/business-analysis/quizzes/quiz-01.md

 Explanation: When planning evaluation activities, several factors are considered crucial, including the alignment of the evaluation with project or organizational goals and objectives, the costs involved in conducting the evaluation, and the inherent measurement capabilities of the solution or infrastructure.
 However, the preferences of the project sponsor regarding the evaluation activities are generally given less priority compared to these other factors.
 These preferences are important but are typically derived from or secondary to the primary considerations such as project goals, cost-effectiveness, and the technical feasibility of the evaluation methods.

 Question: What is a crucial element in determining the metrics to be used when assessing the effectiveness of a solution?
-A: Specific aspects of an objective tied to a goal
+A: Specific aspects of an objective tied to a goal and the metrics defined within them
 B: Defined metrics within the combined goals and objectives
 C: Attainable aspects of an objective linked to a goal
 D: Pertinent aspects of an objective related to a goal